shayaantx/strict-json/docs/index.md

-# What is StrictJson?

-StrictJson turns JSON into instances of your plain old PHP classes
+StrictJson turns JSON into your plain old PHP classes

-StrictJson examines the constructor of your model class and collects parameter names and types.
-Then it validates the JSON to ensure that it has a property with a matching type for each required constructor parameter.
-Finally, it instantiates your model classes (with their own constructor) and returns them to you.

-For example, given the the JSON
+# Why use StrictJson?

+Given this JSON
 ```json
 {
   "name": "Joe User",